1925 VFL season: Ladder

-Finals
+Finals series

 All of the 1925 finals were played at the MCG so the home team in the semi-finals and preliminary final is purely the higher ranked team from the ladder but in the Grand Final the home team was the team that won the preliminary final.
 Geelong lost to Melbourne in the semi-final, but still went on to the grand final because they were minor premiers.